Updated: Jun 20

 Why use MTM Vision for your new Upward Extension:

 Permitted development projects are treated as minor stuff that can be handled by local builders and even expert DIYers.
 But if that was ever true, the expansion of permitted development rights means they now cover major construction work.

 So you should consider hiring a fully qualified architect to guide you through the regulations and to make sure your new home or building with flats is safe as well as compliant with all the regulations.

 Along with prior approval for your upwards extension, you will also need building regulations approval – and that will be much easier to achieve if your new storeys have been properly designed from scratch

-MTM Vision LTD will offer you solutions in terms of room layout so that you end up with a house that is not only bigger, but also more efficient.
+MTM Vision LTD will offer you solutions in terms of room layout for your residential design so that you end up with a house that is not only bigger, but also more efficient.
 And if your building flats, we will come up with a design that will make your investment even more profitable.